Kafue National Park: Fauna

-Kafue National Park hosts a large range of antelopes including puku, sitatunga, red lechwe, blue duiker, yellow-backed duiker, Sharpe's grysbok, oribi, impala, roan antelope, sable antelope and hartebeest.
-African bush elephant herds are commonly seen.
+Kafue National Park hosts 21 species of antelope.
+This large range of antelope includes puku, sitatunga, red lechwe, blue duiker, yellow-backed duiker, Sharpe's grysbok, oribi, impala, roan antelope, sable antelope and hartebeest.

+With around 4,800 African bush elephant, herds are commonly seen.
 Other mammals include African buffalo, aardvark, pangolin, bushpig, warthog, spring hare and bush baby.

+Since 2005, the protected area has been considered a lion 'conservation unit', together with South Luangwa National Park.
+There are over 200 lions in the park.
+The park has the largest cheetah population in Zambia and a healthy population of African leopards.
+The park is a stronghold of the African wild dog.
+Other carnivores include Selous's mongoose, white-tailed mongoose, marsh mongoose, African civet, honey badger, African clawless otter, spotted-necked otter, serval, caracal and African wild cat.

 The Kafue River and its tributaries are home to pods of hippopotamus and a few of the largest Nile crocodiles in southern Africa.

 There are also monitor lizards in the park.
-The cheetah occurs throughout this park, and the African leopard is frequently seen.
-The park is a stronghold of the African wild dog.
-Other carnivores include Selous's mongoose, white-tailed mongoose, marsh mongoose, African civet, honey badger, African clawless otter, spotted-necked otter, serval, caracal and African wild cat.

-Since 2005, the protected area has been considered a lion 'conservation unit', together with South Luangwa National Park.

 Birds

+Kafue National Park is designated an Important Bird Area by BirdLife International.
 There are over 500 recorded bird species.
-Some include Pel's fishing owl, black-cheeked lovebird, grey crowned crane, African finfoot, Böhm's bee-eaters, paradise flycatchers, sunbirds, numerous kingfisher species and Zambia's only endemic bird, Chaplin's barbet.
-Busanga is one of the few known breeding sites for wattled cranes.
-There are also flocks of pelicans, many species of egrets and large gatherings of African openbill storks.
+The Chaplin's barbet, Zambia's only endemic bird, is rated as vulnerable by the IUCN.
+More birds include Pel's fishing owl, the black-cheeked lovebird, the African finfoot, Böhm's bee-eaters, paradise flycatchers, and sunbirds, and numerous kingfisher species.

+The Busanga swamps are home to a variety of waterbirds.
+It is one of the few known breeding sites for wattled cranes.
+The endangered Grey crowned crane is also in the park.
+Additionally there are flocks of pelicans, many species of egrets and large gatherings of African openbill storks.
 Colonies of African skimmers are found on sandbars in the main rivers.

 The small termite mounds of the grasslands attract sooty chats, and wetter areas of the plains are favoured by the rosy-throated longclaw.
-When the termite alates fly before the rains, pallid harriers, Montagu's harriers, lesser kestrels and Eurasian hobby feast on them.
+When the termite alates fly before the rains, pallid harriers, Montagu's harriers, lesser kestrels and European hobby feast on them.

 The woodlands are home to African hawk-eagles, black-chested snake-eagles, racket-tailed rollers, flocks of helmetshrikes, and sooty and Arnot's chats.

 Fish

-Commercially important fish species in the area are Sarotherodon macrochir, Tilapia andersonii, T. rendalli, T. sparrmanii, Clarias gariepinus, Marcusenius macrolepidotus, Labeo molybdinus and Hepsetus odoe.
-In 1992 kapenta (Limnothrissa miodon) from Lake Tanganyika were introduced into Lake Itezhi-tezhi.
+Commercially important fish species in the area are Sarotherodon macrochir, Tilapia andersonii, Coptodon rendalli, T. sparrmanii, Clarias gariepinus, Marcusenius macrolepidotus, Labeo molybdinus and Hepsetus odoe.
+In 1992, kapenta (Limnothrissa miodon) from Lake Tanganyika were introduced into Lake Itezhi-tezhi.